frank1738/frank1738/README.md

 # Hi, I'm Frankline! 👋

-I'm a Software Developer specializing in React and NodeJS.
-Passionate about turning complex problems into clean, efficient code.
+I'm Frankline, a software dev who loves turning tech headaches into smooth solutions.
+I'm all about React and NodeJS, but I'm also diving into C# to see what it's got in store.

 ## Tech Stack 💻
 - Frontend: React ⚛️, HTML 📝, CSS 🎨, JavaScript 🌐, Tailwind 💨, TypeScript 🧑‍💻 ✅